tmspnn/k-util/README.md

   {
     name: "counter",

+    data: {
+      clickTimes: 0
+    },

     constructor() {
       this.Super();
       this.element = document.getElementById("counter");

-      // Data binding.
-Call setData before using this.refs and this.data this.setData({ clickTimes: 0 });

-      // Make Methods callable from other components this.listen();
+      // Add event listeners and make methods callable from other components this.listen();
     },

-    // Use "data-on" to register self-bind event listeners onBtnClick() {
+    // Event listeners added by 'data-click' or 'data-on' are bind to self onBtnClick() {
-      this.setData({
-        clickTimes: this.data.clickTimes + 1
-      });
-    },

-    // User "data-:" to declare data binding and custom callbacks
-    // Custom callback functions could be declared with '@ + method name': property
-    // Use "data-ref" to create DOM reference, could be access with 'this.refs' customCallBask(...args) {
-      console.log(...args);
-      console.log(this.refs.paragraph);
+      this.refs.span.textContent = ++this.data.clickTimes;
     }
   },
   View